Category: New

 African grey parrot on shelf in cage

-Let’s Talk About The Weather: Parrots & Rainstorms
+Let’s Talk About The Weather: Parrots And Rainstorms

 Dr. Pepperberg dishes on how her birds, African greys Griffin and Athena, and Alex before them, have noticeably different reactions to inclement weather.
 She also reveals that some wild birds have a special pressure-sensitive organ that makes them particularly in tune with barometric pressure.